jwiegley/johnwiegley/drafts/drafts.md

 I think that we, as a species, are still very far from having a healthy and intimate relationship with the Creator.
-A capacity exists with our heart and souls to connect to Him, but we haven't learned to rely on that connection yet; and what we call "religion" today often prevents this very connection from forming, instead focusing on training and restricting the body and mind instead of liberating one's spiritual sensibilities.
-Not that physical strictures are without merit, mind you, but they've been made primary, to the extent that entire lives are lived in the service of ethics, without any other point to those ethics than "heaven in the afterlife".
+A capacity exists with our heart and souls to connect to Him, but we haven't learned to rely on that connection yet.
+What we call "religion" today often _prevents_ this connection from forming, since it instead focuses on training and restricting the body and mind instead of liberating one's spiritual sensibilities.
+Not that physical strictures are without merit, but they've become primary, to the extent that entire lives are lived in the service of ethics, without a point to those ethics beyond "heaven in the afterlife".

-Since we do not have a society where God is center, there is a deep void that we -- everyone -- scrambles to fill.
-We are beings made to receive the Light, but, having been kept in darkness, we rush toward every shining thing that manifests a glimmer of a reflection.
-And thus we are drawn to the beauty of people and things and worldly realities with an outsized reaction: Because we are so famished for Truth, our hunger drives us to scarf down whatever we find as intensely as possible.
+Since we do not have a society where God is center, there is a deep void that we seek to fill.
+We are beings of the Light, but, having been kept in darkness, we rush toward any shining thing: to the beauty of people and things and worldly realities, to an outsized degree.
+Because we are so famished for Truth, we scarf down whatever promises truth as intensely as possible.

-In such a state, sexuality is seen almost as a vehicle of deliverance, and a foundation of identity.
-It feels good, it momentarily transports us from the dreariness of existence, it offers a brief moment of ethereal connection.
-But then this semblance of true embrace quickly vanishes, and the emptiness returns.
+In such a state, sexuality is almost seen as a vehicle of deliverance, a foundation for identity.
+It feels good, it momentarily transports us from the bounds of our mind, offering a brief instant of ethereal connection.
+Then the semblance of true embrace vanishes, and the emptiness returns.

-In a mature society, people will not look to the world to satisfy a host of desires.
-They will desire to look after the world.
+In a mature society, people will not look to the world to satisfy a host of desires; they will desire to look after the world.

 # Text